tynany/frr_exporter/README.md

 usage: frr_exporter [<flags>]

 Flags:
   -h, --help                    Show context-sensitive help (also try --help-long and --help-man).
       --collector.bgp.peer-types
                                 Enable the frr_bgp_peer_types_up metric (default: disabled).
       --collector.bgp.peer-types.keys=type ...
                                 Select the keys from the JSON formatted BGP peer description of which the values will be used with the frr_bgp_peer_types_up metric.
 Supports multiple values (default: type).
       --collector.bgp.peer-descriptions
                                 Add the value of the desc key from the JSON formatted BGP peer description as a label to peer metrics. (default: disabled).
       --collector.bgp.peer-descriptions.plain-text
                                 Use the full text field of the BGP peer description instead of the value of the JSON formatted desc key (default: disabled).
       --collector.bgp.advertised-prefixes
                                 Enables the frr_exporter_bgp_prefixes_advertised_count_total metric which exports the number of advertised prefixes to a BGP peer.
-This is an option for older versions of
-                                 FRR that don't have PfxSent field (default: disabled).
+This is an option for older versions of FRR that don't have PfxSent field (default: disabled).
+      --frr.socket.dir-path="/var/run/frr"
+                                Path of of the localstatedir containing each daemon's UNIX socket.
+      --frr.socket.timeout=20s  Timeout when connecting to the FRR daemon UNIX sockets --frr.vtysh               Use vtysh to query FRR instead of each daemon's UNIX socket (default: disabled, recommended: disabled).
+      --frr.vtysh.path="/usr/bin/vtysh"
+                                Path of vtysh.
+      --frr.vtysh.timeout=20s   The timeout when running vtysh commands (default: 20s).
+      --frr.vtysh.sudo          Enable sudo when executing vtysh commands.
+      --frr.vtysh.options=""    Additional options passed to vtysh.
+      --collector.bfd           Enable the bfd collector (default: enabled).
+      --collector.bgp           Enable the bgp collector (default: enabled).
+      --collector.bgp6          Enable the bgp6 collector (default: enabled).
+      --collector.bgpl2vpn      Enable the bgpl2vpn collector (default: enabled).
+      --collector.ospf          Enable the ospf collector (default: enabled).
+      --collector.pim           Enable the pim collector (default: disabled).
+      --collector.vrrp          Enable the vrrp collector (default: disabled).
       --web.listen-address=":9342"
                                 Address on which to expose metrics and web interface.
       --web.telemetry-path="/metrics"
                                 Path under which to expose metrics.
-      --frr.vtysh.path="/usr/bin/vtysh"
-                                 Path of vtysh.
-      --frr.vtysh.options=""     Additional options passed to vtysh.
-      --frr.vtysh.timeout="20s"  The timeout when running vtysh commands (default: 20s).
-      --frr.vtysh.sudo           Enable sudo when executing vtysh commands.
-      --collector.bgp            Collect BGP Metrics (default: enabled).
-      --collector.ospf           Collect OSPF Metrics (default: enabled).
-      --collector.bgp6           Collect BGP IPv6 Metrics (default: disabled).
-      --collector.bgpl2vpn       Collect BGP L2VPN Metrics (default: disabled).
-      --collector.bfd            Collect BFD Metrics (default: enabled).
-      --collector.vrrp           Collect VRRP Metrics (default: disabled).
+      --web.config=""           [EXPERIMENTAL] Path to config yaml file that can enable TLS or authentication.
-      --log.level="info"         Only log messages with the given severity or above.
-Valid levels: [debug, info, warn, error, fatal]
+      --log.level=info          Only log messages with the given severity or above.
+One of: [debug, info, warn, error] --log.format=logfmt       Output format of log messages.
+One of: [logfmt, json] --version                 Show application version.
-      --log.format="logger:stderr"
-                                 Set the log target and format.
-Example: "logger:syslog?appname=bob&local=7" or "logger:stdout?json=true"
-      --version                  Show application version.

 ```

 Promethues configuraiton: